QuantumKitHub/PEPSKit.jl/docs/src/examples/boundary_mps/index.md

 ````

 Since we'll find the leading eigenvector of ``T`` as a boundary MPS, we first need to
-initialize an initial guess to supply to our algorithm.
+construct an initial guess to supply to our algorithm.
 We can do this using the
 [`initialize_mps`](@ref) function, which constructs a random MPS with a specific virtual
 space for a given transfer operator.
 Here, we'll build an initial guess for the boundary MPS
 with a bond dimension of 20: